ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-A Guide to the Chain of Responsibility Design Pattern in TypeScript and Node.js - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-chain-of-responsibility-design-pattern-in-typescript-and-node-js-0c1560a532cd" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript’s satisfies Operator: The Secret to Smarter Type Checking - <a href="https://medium.com/@asierr/typescripts-satisfies-operator-the-secret-to-smarter-type-checking-60bc6313152e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. TypeScript`**
+✍️ **posted by `asierr.dev`**

-<blockquote>The Chain of Responsibility design pattern is a behavioral pattern that allows a request to be passed along a chain of handlers, with each…</blockquote>
+<blockquote>TypeScript continues to evolve, and one of its most powerful yet often overlooked features is the satisfies operator.
+Introduced in…</blockquote>

 <h3>5.
 TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>